guerrillagrafters/graftersMobileApp/ReadMe.md

 A lot more work could be done to make this code lighter.
 We welcome development!

 ## What does it do?
 This app allows you read and write NFC/ RFID tags embedded in the tree to track your grafts.
 It records the species and varietal as well as date and approximate location of the graft.
-We use the app and the code book
+We use the app and the code book.
+Find out more about [Near field communication](http://nearfieldcommunication.org/)

 ## What is required?
 At the moment this app only works on android due to limitations on using nfc on iOS.
 If you know how to get this working, please let us know.
 To run this app you only need a recent (but not new) android phone.
 Galaxy S4 works great.
 The phone needs to have NFC capability, but does not need a sim card.

+Here is a list of [Android phones that support NFC ](https://www.unitag.io/nfc/is-my-phone-compatible-with-nfc)

 __NOTE: During the installation You need to change your phone’s security settings to allow for unsigned apps__

 ## How do I get the App?